 These tumors arise from cells in the pancreas that produce insulin.

-Symptoms caused by low blood sugar ( hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ) include faintness, weakness, headache, and confusion.
+Symptoms caused by low blood sugar (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ) include faintness, weakness, headache, and confusion.

 Diagnosis includes blood and imaging tests.

 Treatment is surgery when possible and sometimes chemotherapy.

 Insulinomas are a type of pancreatic endocrine tumor Overview of Pancreatic Endocrine Tumors The pancreas is an organ located in the upper part of the abdomen.
 It produces digestive juices that are secreted into the digestive tract.
 The pancreas also produces insulin, which helps control... read more .

 Only 10% of insulinomas are cancerous.
 The average age at diagnosis is 50.

 Symptoms of insulinoma result from low levels of sugar (glucose) in the blood (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ), which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
 The symptoms include faintness, weakness, trembling, awareness of the heartbeat (palpitations), sweating, nervousness, and profound hunger.

 Other symptoms include headache, confusion, vision abnormalities, unsteadiness, and marked changes in behavior or thinking.